 Experiments in vlogging with a headset & robot cam showed it's worth the investment in a more portable solution for recording audio.
 The need for VU meters, transport controls, & counters requires a wireless connection to a phone.
-Phone recordings were horrible.
+Recording directly on a phone was horrible.
 The AGC brought up the background noise & clipped the voice.
 The phone & extra circuitry for monitoring was bulky.

 The lion kingdom long dreamed of a wireless headset just to capture audio & monitor it.
 A small FM transmitter would be able to record the microphone but not send audio from the phone back to the headset.
 Despite every effort, there is no easy way to record from a bluetooth headset.
 The Goog has blocked recording from a protocol designed to make phone calls because of wiretapping laws.
 Commercially available, wireless headsets with full duplex audio are obscenely expensive, bulky, & have lousy sound quality.
 The only easily accessible ones have 1 speaker.

 The most compact solution is a raspberry pi zero W reading from an ADC & writing data to an SD card.
 The same board sends monitoring output back to the headset.
 It's really hard to justify anything besides a raspberry pi zero W for every single project, nowadays.
 That board only uses 200mA & is the cheapest solution for everything.